Chhaya02/location-based-app/README.md

 - python manage.py migrate

 ### Displaying Nearby Shops
-  use a html file to randor the details.
+  Use a html file to rander the details.